LearnersGuild/partners/Operating-Model/Holacracy/Home.md

 ## Missing sections

-* Why Holacracy
-* Materials
 * Glassfrog
 * Holacracy coaching (what is it, how to get it)
-* Modification of the constitution: the governor role.
-Why a modified constitution?
 * Resources: the book, holacracy site, articles, re-inventing organizations, videos...etc.
-* Links to kung fu of holacracy

 [holacracy]: http://holacracy.org